EfrenSanchez/Shopping-app/README.md

 # Shopping App
 Dynamic web.
-HTML injecting into the DOM and the logic app just with vanilla JS
+HTML injecting into the DOM and the logic app just with vanilla JS, no frameworks

 ![Screenshot](./docs/capture.png)